aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/ods-to-xls/_index.md

 The following example demonstrates how to convert ODS to XLS in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert ODS into XLS.
+Follow the easy steps to convert ODS to XLS.
 Upload your ODS file, then simply save it as XLS file.
 For both ODS reading and XLS writing you can use fully qualified filenames.
 The output XLS content and formatting will be identical to the original ODS document.

 {{% /blocks/products/pf/agp/text %}}